ninowalker/supervisor-soadev/README.rst

 project comprised of many heterogeneous microservices_, the venn diagram of processes supporting a particular application feature varies significantly; when integration testing, this is particularly important.
-Adding further complications, mock services make it even challenging to manage a working set.
+Adding further complications, mock services make it even more challenging to manage a working set.
 This plugin adds a powerful expressiveness to simplify the lives of mere mortals in a large collaborative environment.